matinborhani/Optimized-Query/README.md

 ## Run
-Run Flask_Application and enter: localhost:4500/
+Run `Flask_Application.py` and enter: localhost:4500/
 enjoy it :)